wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 > TODO: table of times listing generic, memcpy and sse2

 Now we'r talking.
 By sacrificing support on all platforms and only focusing on x86 we can get both compilers to generate code that can compete with the calls to `memcpy()` in all but the `-O0` builds.
-IHMO that is not surprising as we are comparing an optimized `memcpy()` against unoptimized code, however 1.5ms compared to the generic implementations 9.6ms is nothing to scoff at!
+IMHO that is not surprising as we are comparing an optimized `memcpy()` against unoptimized code, however 1.5ms compared to the generic implementations 9.6ms is nothing to scoff at!

-> For better perf it seems it might be worth calling the memcpy-version in debug, but should one select different codepaths depending on optimization level... not really sure?
+> For better perf it seems it might be worth calling the memcpy-version in debug, but should one select different code-paths depending on optimization level... not really sure?
 Maybe hide it behind a define and let the user decide?

-### `-Os` is the fastes config, why?
+### `-Os` is the fastest config, why?

 Another observation is that the `-Os` build beats both `-O2` and `-O3` on both compilers.
 But how is that?
 Lets dig in!